MukitCSTE/UVicSENG360Labs/lab07/index.md

 ## Fix your script ##

 Learn how to protect your script with prepared statements.
+Then fix your sql.py script.

 - Hint: [Prepared Statements in Psycogp2](http://initd.org/psycopg/articles/2012/10/01/prepared-statements-psycopg/)